Determine the largest open intervals of the domain over which eac... | Study Prep in Pearson+

 1

-Identify the function \( f(x) \) whose increasing intervals you need to determine.
-The problem refers to Example 8, so first write down the explicit form of the function if given, or recall it from the example.
+Identify the function given in the problem.
+Since the problem references Example 8, recall the specific function from that example or write down the function you need to analyze for decreasing intervals.

-Find the first derivative of the function, \( f'(x) \), because the sign of the derivative tells us where the function is increasing or decreasing.
-Use the rules of differentiation appropriate for the function type (polynomial, trigonometric, exponential, etc.).
+Find the first derivative of the function, denoted as \(f'(x)\), because the sign of the derivative tells us where the function is increasing or decreasing.

-Set the derivative equal to zero to find critical points: solve \( f'(x) = 0 \).
-These points divide the domain into intervals where the function's behavior (increasing or decreasing) can change.
+Set the derivative equal to zero and solve for \(x\) to find critical points: solve \(f'(x) = 0\).
+These points divide the domain into intervals where the function's behavior may change.

-Determine the sign of \( f'(x) \) on each interval between the critical points by choosing test points in each interval and evaluating \( f'(x) \) at those points.
-If \( f'(x) > 0 \) on an interval, then \( f(x) \) is increasing there.
+Determine the sign of \(f'(x)\) on each interval between the critical points by choosing test points.
+If \(f'(x) < 0\) on an interval, then the function is decreasing there.

-Collect all intervals where \( f'(x) > 0 \) and express them as the largest open intervals over which the function is increasing.
-Remember to consider the domain restrictions of the original function when stating these intervals.
+Write the largest open intervals where \(f'(x) < 0\) as the intervals where the function is decreasing.
+Express these intervals in interval notation.

 Verified video answer for a similar problem: